Nicolejeanne/liri-node-app/README.md

         * Type `npm install moment` into your command line.
 Allow it to finish installing then move on to the next...

     * DotEnv
         * Type `npm install dotenv` into your command line.
+Allow it to finish installing then move on to the next...

+    * Chalk
+        * Type `npm install chalk` into your command line.
 Allow it to finish installing then...you're finished!

 ### Using this app